LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

 **Attribution of conversions to agents:** Conversions from the mobile app are either attributed to the first agent of the conversation, or the last.
 This model is similar to conversions tracked on your website, and is set up via the LiveEngage campaigns settings.

-## Main sheet: Business Activity analysis
+## Main sheet: Business Activity for messaging analysis

-Corresponding to the aggregation levels presented in the above section, the predefined main sheet of the Business predefined dashboard contains a panel for each aggregation level.
+Corresponding to the aggregation levels presented in the above section, the predefined main sheet of the Business activity for messaging dashboard contains a panel for each aggregation level.
 The metrics are not identical across all panels.
 Brand, Campaign, Engagements have the same funnel at their aggregated level.
 LOB and Entry Point do not contain any information following an opened conversation.

 ### Common to all panels